strategicalliances/sfquickstarts/site/sfguides/src/an_introduction_to_the_mendix_rest_sql_connector/an_introduction_to_the_mendix_rest_sql_connector.md

 ![Deploying your Mendix application](assets/publish.png)

 9. Add your authentication method in the homepage after logging in.
-10. Go back to Mendix Studio Pro and configure your Snowflake information in *ACT_RetrieveEmployeeInfo* and *ACT_Employee_Update*.
+10. Go back to Mendix Studio Pro and configure your Snowflake information in *Employee_Retrieve* and *Employee_Update*.

 ![Configure Microflows](assets/configure_snowflake_info.png)